 Train your team for emergencies

-Make sure your team knows what to do when in doubt about allergens:
+Make sure your team knows what to do when uncertain about allergens:

-- When in doubt: don't serve - better a disappointed guest than a sick guest
+- If in doubt: don't serve - better a disappointed guest than a sick guest

 - Always double-check with the kitchen if information is unclear